Building mental health resilience, every encounter, every client

 Audrey A. Forka, MSN, CRNP

 Audrey Forka, CRNP is a Family Psychiatric Mental Health Nurse Practitioner at the University of Maryland Harford Memorial Hospital.
-She is also a psychiatric provider for children, teens and families at Norkris, her practice in Havre de Grace, MD.
-Additionally, she serves as clinical Adjunct Preceptor to Nurse Practitioner students from Drexel University, University of Cincinnati, University of Delaware, Vandebilt & Walden Universities.
+She is also a psychiatric provider for children, teens and families at Norkris, a practice in Havre de Grace, MD.
+Additionally, she serves as clinical Adjunct Preceptor to Nurse Practitioner students from Drexel University, LaSalle University of Cincinnati, University of Delaware, Vandebilt, Walden & Wilkes Universities.

 Audrey’s philosophy as integrative family mental health practitioner is founded on her belief that the body, mind and human spirit are dynamic systems of an integrated whole encompassing physical, physiological, spiritual and environmental interactions that require regular attention for optimum health.
 On occasions the systems become unbalanced requiring additional support.
 During periods of unbalance the goal is to provide safe holistic, pharmacologic and psychotherapeutic treatments based on researched and validated scientific treatment standards to clients including children, teens, young adults, adults and seniors in the communities she serves regardless of race, socioeconomic status, spiritual beliefs or lifestyle.
 She empowers you to be active partners in your whole health and well-being.